Skip to main content

 Faculty may choose to include this additional statement:

-Maintaining the health of the community remains our priority.
-If you are experiencing any symptoms of COVID do not attend class.
-Follow the steps outlined on this site for testing, isolation and reporting a positive case.
-Next, contact your instructor as soon as possible to arrange to complete coursework.
+Community health remains our priority.
+If you are experiencing symptoms of COVID-19, do not attend class and follow the steps outlined by the CDC for testing and isolation.
+Contact your instructor as soon as possible to make plans to complete your coursework.

 Students who experience other personal emergencies should contact the instructor as soon as possible to arrange to complete coursework.